douglasgreen/config-setup/docs/configuration.md

 -   `failOnWarning="true"` - Fail when a warning occurs in tested code.
 -   `stopOnFailure="false"` - Don't stop when failure occurs because a different failure may provide more information.

+Other settings include:

+-   `tests` - the test directory
+-   `logging` - sent in JUnit format to var/report/phpunit/junit.xml
+-   `coverage` - if a code coverage drive like pcov or xdebug is detected, coverage output will be sent to the `var/report/phpunit` directory in cobertura, HTML, and text formats.

 ## JavaScript